 2. Gently close reach arm into cradle and bump stop on main arm.

-3. Fold transport stop over.
-Carefully position main boom over the tractor cab roof until rubber bump stop meets the flip-over transport bracket.
+3. Carefully position main boom over the tractor cab roof, allow minimum of 300mm.

-Warning: Bracket must be in correct position or main boom may over centre and drop onto cab roof.
+Warning: Main boom may move over centre and damage cab roof, if positioned too close.